census-instrumentation/opencensus-website/content/zpages.md

 ## /rpcz

-Rpcz are available at [/rpcz](http://127.0.0.1:7777/debug/rpcz).
+Rpcz page is available at [/rpcz](http://127.0.0.1:7777/debug/rpcz).
 This page serves stats about sent and received RPCs.

 Available stats: